sakamies/filter-element/README.md

 `event.detail.found` & `event.detail.hidden` contain the children of `target` that matched and didn't match the filter.

 `event.preventDefault()` will cancel the filter setting the `hidden` property on `found` and `hidden` elements.

+## Configuration

+You can set static properties on the class to change the defaults.
+These options will affect any new instantiated elements, not elements that already exist in the DOM.

+### `Filter.debounceDelay = 50`

+Filtering is debounced by 50ms by default, so typing quickly optimally won't grind the page to a halt on large datasets.
+You can adjust this by setting `Filter.debounceDelay = 100` or any number of milliseconds if you need to.

+### `Filter.listenedEvents = ['input', 'change']`

+Filter listens to input and change events by default.
+You can listen to any events you need to, but the event needs to have a form property on its target that matches your filter element form.
+Filter checks internally that `event.target.form === this.form` when handling events so it will only run when necessary.

 ----